Kaggle MCP server

 Stats

-Kaggle-MCP connects Claude AI to the Kaggle API through the Model Context Protocol (MCP), allowing you to interact with Kaggle competitions, datasets, and kernels directly through the Claude interface.
-This integration enables seamless access to Kaggle resources without leaving your AI assistant.
+Kaggle-MCP connects Claude AI to the Kaggle API through the Model Context Protocol, allowing you to interact with Kaggle competitions, datasets, and kernels directly through Claude's interface.
+This tool enables seamless access to Kaggle's resources without leaving your AI assistant.

 Installation Options